App-vNext/Polly/docs/strategies/retry.md

 > [!IMPORTANT]
 > The summarized description below is an implementation detail.
 It may change in the future without notice.

-The `BackoffType` property's data type is the [`DelayBackOffType`](xref:Polly.DelayBackOffType) enumeration.
+The `BackoffType` property's data type is the [`DelayBackoffType`](xref:Polly.DelayBackoffType) enumeration.
 This primarily controls how the calculation is done.

 ### Constant